Tridip-2004/Sentiment-Analysis-App/README.md

 # Tech Stack
 Programming	Language - Python 3.x

-Data Handling -	numpy, pandas
+Data Handling -	numpy , pandas

 For NLP tasks -	nltk

 ML model building -scikit-learn

 Model I/O	- pickle

 Web App	Streamlit

 # How It Works

 1.User inputs a sentence via the web interface.

 2.Text is cleaned and vectorized using preloaded CountVectorizer or TfidfVectorizer.

 3.Trained Naive Bayes model classifies the sentiment.

 4.App displays if the sentiment is Positive or Negative.

 # License